-'No KKK, No Fascist USA': Protesters Gather To Protest Trump Boat Parade In Pittsburgh
+'No KKK, No Fascist USA': Anti-Trump Protesters And Pro-Trump Supporters Clash On The North Shore During Ongoing Trump Boat Parade

 — Chris Hoffman (@NewsmanChris) July 4, 2020

-Protesters are now chanting “it is illegal to drive through protesters” after a car attempted to drive through the intersection where protesters were located.
+Protesters chanted “it is illegal to drive through protesters” after a car attempted to drive through the intersection where protesters were located.
 The intersection is South Water Street and Hot Metal Street.

-Protesters are chanting “we shut it down,” as they plan to move to the North Side.
+Protesters chanted “we shut it down,” as they planned to move to the North Side.

+Protesters say they are headed to the North Shore to protest the President Trump boaters. @KDKA pic.twitter.com/FGW7UG20rt

+Hot Metal Street is currently blocked off across the bridge to East Carson.

 Stay with KDKA as we follow this developing story.